 Consider factors such as the number of partners involved, the complexity of the event, and the desired level of interaction and transparency.

-Choose any cloud-based tool for communication or project management platform that aligns with your partnership’s needs.
+Choose any cloud-based tool for communication or a project management platform that aligns with your partnership’s needs.

 Evaluate their features, ease of use, scalability, and integration capabilities to make an informed decision.
 Establish the structure and organization of the platform, such as channels, threads, or project boards.